angeris/guille.site/content/constrained-ls-intro.md

 Which was nothing but solving a simple least squares problem (as we saw above)!

-Now, you might say, "why are we going through all of this trouble to write this problem as a least-squares problem, when we can just take the FFT of the kernel and the Gaussian and divide the former by the latter?
+Now, you might say, "why are we going through all of this trouble to write this problem as a least-squares problem, when we can just take the FFT of the image and the gaussian and divide the former by the latter?
 Isn't convolution just multiplication in the Fourier domain?"

 And I would usually agree!